 Fairhill CHS expanded its student population to 210, doubling its size and gaining a new three-year contract extension from the School District of Philadelphia.
 Fairhill CHS became a model for accelerated schools and received national media attention and recognition.
 Fairhill CHS partners with several community based organizations and non-profits to provide non-educational services to the students.

-One Bright Ray Inc., was asked by the School District of Philadelphia to open a second accelerated high school location in North Philadelphia.
-North Philadelphia Community High School opened its door on March 28, 2008 in Norris Square with 100 students and quickly expanded to 180.
+One Bright Ray, Inc., was asked by the School District of Philadelphia to open a second accelerated high school location in North Philadelphia.
+North Philadelphia Community High School opened its doors on March 28, 2008 in Norris Square with 100 students, which quickly expanded to 180 students.
 North Philadelphia Community High School had a Learning-to-Work component that allows students the opportunity to experience the workforce environment while attending high school.

-Due to educational financial cuts made by Pennsylvania State officials the School District of Philadelphia fell on hard financial times.
-Experiencing the new financial situation, One Bright Ray Inc. creatively merged its two Philadelphia Schools, (Fairhill CHS and North Philadelphia CHS) into one school called One Bright Ray Community High School utilizing two campuses.
-Simpson Campus, on 4th and Somerset Street, served 9th-10th grade students and the Fairhill Campus, on K and Erie Ave., served 11th and 12th grade students.
-As of August 2012, One Bright Ray Inc.’s Accelerated high school model has graduated over 700 former high school dropouts.
+Due to educational financial cuts made by Pennsylvania State officials, the School District of Philadelphia fell on hard financial times.
+Experiencing the new financial situation, One Bright Ray, Inc. creatively merged its two Philadelphia Schools, Fairhill CHS and North Philadelphia CHS, into one school and named it One Bright Ray Community High School.
+Fairhill Campus, on 4th and Somerset Street, served 9th-10th grade students, while Simpson Campus, on K and Erie Avenue, served 11th-12th grade students.
+By August 2012, One Bright Ray, Inc.’s accelerated high school model graduated over 700 former high school dropouts.

-The One Bright Ray Accelerate high school model earned Middle States Accreditation by the Middle States Association of Colleges and Schools.
-This accomplishment marked a major milestone in our history as our team worked extremely hard in evaluating our past, and our present to map out our future.
-2016, also marked a year of change for OBR Inc. as the School District of Philadelphia increased the school’s enrollment from 500 students to 675 students.
-At that time we began offering 9th through 12th grade courses at each campus.
+The One Bright Ray, Inc. accelerated high school model earned Middle States Accreditation by the Middle States Association of Colleges and Schools.
+This accomplishment marked a major milestone in OBR’s history as our team worked extremely hard in evaluating our past and present to map out our future.
+2016 also marked a year of change for OBR, Inc. as the School District of Philadelphia increased the school’s enrollment from 500 students to 675 students.
+At that time, we began offering 9th through 12th grade courses at each campus.